jhalla14/traffic-sign-quality-check/README.md

 **Errors**

-Errors are tasks that have been annotated incorrected and should be first to review
+Errors are tasks that have been annotated incorrectly and should be first to review

 **Warnings**